nxbt/dungeon-game/README.md

 * psn damage and magic damage is adative
 * litn damage and flame damage is average
 * change tilemap rendering to pixmap
+* Create a parts sub package for item

 ##TODO low priority (within a month?):
 * Finish adding procedural shop decoration generation